Renovation or Construction Expenses

 Are renovation or construction expenses CRA eligible in Canada?

-- The expenses would not typically be expected to increase the value of the dwelling
+1. They would not normally be expected to increase the value of the home.

-- The expenses would not normally be incurred by persons who do not have a severe and prolonged mobility impairment or who do not lack normal physical development
+2. They would not normally be incurred by persons who have normal physical development or who do not have a severe and prolonged mobility impairment.

 What Qualifies